What is the Canada Startup Visa?

-Obtaining a letter of support (and an accompanying commitment certificate) from an Authorized Government Designated Organization (either a venture capital fund, angel investor group, or business incubator) is a crucial step in your application process.
-This letter, which is typically accompanied by a commitment certificate, demonstrates that your business idea has been endorsed and supported by a recognized entity in the Canadian entrepreneurial ecosystem.
+Obtaining a letter of support (and an accompanying commitment certificate) from an Authorized Government Designated Organization (a venture capital fund, angel investor group, or business incubator) is an essential part of your application process.
+This letter, typically accompanied by a commitment certificate, demonstrates that your business idea has been endorsed and supported by a recognized entity in the Canadian entrepreneurial ecosystem.

 The minimum investment required depends on the type of designated organization that endorses your business idea.

-- Venture capital fund: You must get one or more designated venture capital funds to agree to invest a minimum of CAD 200,000 ($148,000) in your business.
+- Venture capital funds: You must get at least one designated venture capital fund to agree to invest a minimum of CAD 200,000 ($148,000) in your business.

-- Angel investor group: You must get at least one designated angel investor group to agree to invest a minimum of CAD 75,000 ($55,000) in your business.
+- Angel investor groups: You must get at least one designated angel investor group to agree to invest a minimum of CAD 75,000 ($55,000) in your business.

-- Business incubator: There are no minimum investment or funding requirements for business incubators; the applicant’s ideas only need to get an endorsement by a designated incubator and be accepted into their business incubator program to proceed with investment visa applications.
+- Business incubator: There are no minimum investment or funding requirements for a designated business incubator; the applicant’s ideas only need to get an endorsement by a designated incubator and be accepted into their business incubator program to proceed with investment visa applications.

 Meet the language requirements

 Proficiency in English or French is essential to succeed in Canada’s business environment.
 You will need to provide language test results from an approved testing agency to prove your language skills.

-You must meet the minimum level of the Canadian Language Benchmark (CLB) 5 in either English or French in all of these four areas: Speaking, reading, listening, and writing.
+You must meet the minimum level of the Canadian Language Benchmark (CLB) 5 in either language in all of these four areas: Speaking, reading, listening, and writing.

 Bring enough money to settle

 The Canadian government does not provide financial support to Canada investor visa applicants, so you must show that you have sufficient funds to support yourself and your family members before you arrive in the country.